aws/sagemaker-training-toolkit/TRAINING_IN_DETAIL.rst

-As you can see in the example, in addition to user-provided hyperparameters, the SageMaker Python SDK includes hyperparameters that will be used by SageMaker Containers and or the framework container.
+As you can see in the example, in addition to user-provided hyperparameters, the SageMaker Python SDK includes hyperparameters that will be used by SageMaker Training Toolkit and or the framework container.
 The most important SageMaker hyperparameters for training are:

 -  ``sagemaker_program``: name of the user-provided entry point, it is